MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_CreateANewCustomRoleToGrantAccessToManageAppRegistrations.md

 #### Estimated time: 5 minutes

+### Exercise 1 - Manage app registration with a custom role

-## Create a new custom role to grant access to manage app registrations
+#### Task - Create a new custom role to grant access to manage app registrations

 1. Sign in to the [https://portal.azure.com](https://portal.azure.com) using a Global administrator account.